Keyclic/keyclic-sdk/docs/PlaceApi.md

 let opts = {
   'acceptLanguage': "fr-FR", // String |
   'xKeyclicAppVersion': "xKeyclicAppVersion_example", // String |
+  'businessActivity': "businessActivity_example", // String | The identifier of the resource formatted as GUID string.
   'geoCoordinates': "geoCoordinates_example", // String |
   'geoElevation': 56, // Number |
   'geoHash': "geoHash_example", // String |
   'organization': "organization_example", // String | The identifier of the resource formatted as GUID string.
   'parent': "parent_example", // String | The identifier of the resource formatted as GUID string.
+  'parents': "parents_example", // String | The identifier of the resource formatted as GUID string.
   'page': 1, // Number | Page of the overview.
   'limit': 10, // Number | Page of the overview.
   'order': "desc", // String |